ToshioCP/Gobject-tutorial/src/sec9.src.md

 $ cd tcomparable; _build/tcomparable
 Property "value" is set to 124.
 Property "value" is set to 123.450000.
-Property "pointer" is set to one.
+Property "string" is set to one.
-Property "pointer" is set to two.
+Property "string" is set to two.
+Property "string" is set to 124.
+Property "string" is set to 123.450000.
 124 is greater than 123.450000.
-124 is greater than or equal to 123.450000. one is less than two. one is less than or equal to two.
+124 is greater than or equal to 123.450000.
+"one" is less than "two".
+"one" is less than or equal to "two".
+"124" is greater than "123.450000".
+"124" is greater than or equal to "123.450000".

 TComparable: argument error.

-** (process:164961): CRITICAL **: 17:01:40.850: t_comparable_eq: assertion 'T_IS_COMPARABLE (other)' failed
+** (process:7737): CRITICAL **: 13:08:42.673: t_comparable_eq: assertion 'T_IS_COMPARABLE (other)' failed

+Property "string" is set to 100.
+Property "string" is set to 50.
+Property "string" is set to 100.
+Property "string" is set to 50.
+"100" is less than "50".
+"100" is less than or equal to "50".
+"100" is greater than "50".
+"100" is greater than or equal to "50".
 ~~~

-The last two lines show that the comparison with TDouble and GObject fails.
+The lines from `TComparable: argument error.` to `** (process:7737)...` show that the comparison with TDouble and GObject fails.

+## Build an interface without macros

+We used macros such as `G_DECLARE_INTERFACE`, `G_DEFINE_INTERFACE` to build an interface.
+We can also build it without macros.
+There are two files in the `tcomparable` directory.

+- `tcomparable_without_macro.h`
+- `tcomparable_without_macro.c`

+These two files don't use the macros.
+Instead, they register the interface to the type system directly.
+If you want to know that, see the source files in [src/tcomparable](tcomparable).

 ## GObject system and object oriented languages